Medically reviewed by Drugs.com. Last updated on Aug 31, 2023.

-- Very bad and sometimes deadly lung problems have happened with everolimus tablets for oral suspension.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with everolimus tablets for oral suspension.
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - Avoid being near anyone who has had a recent live vaccine.
 There are many types of live vaccines.
 Ask your doctor or pharmacist if you are not sure.

 - If you are 65 or older, use everolimus tablets for oral suspension with care.
 You could have more side effects.

 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.